 If we’re going to tackle inequality, we need a tax system that isn’t rigged to punish the poor.
 All of us who live in Mzansi pay tax and are contributing towards service delivery, including every time we buy sanitary pads, condoms or airtime we pay tax through VAT.
 In fact, in the 2014/15 financial year, the biggest source of tax revenue came from individuals, through salary tax and VAT.
 We are paying double the amount corporates pay.
 This means you and I are essentially subsidising corporate profits while earning peanuts.

 The amandla .mobi community together with many civil society groups in Mzansi have already started mobilizing on this issue.
-We need 10 000 signatures to make enough noise for Finance Minister Gordhan to hear us.
+We need 10 000 signatures to make enough noise for President Zuma and Finance Minister Gigaba to hear us.

 Tackling Africa’s illicit finance flight.
 Greg Nicolson for the Daily Maverick.19 May 2015.